 General treatment of type 2 diabetes Treatment Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
 Urination and thirst are... read more also requires lifestyle changes, including weight loss, healthy diet, and exercise.
-A few people with type 2 diabetes can control blood glucose levels with only diet and exercise, but most people require drugs to lower blood glucose levels, sometimes including insulin.
-People who take drugs for type 2 diabetes often need to monitor fingerstick glucose Monitoring blood glucose levels daily to several times daily.
+A few people with type 2 diabetes can control blood glucose levels with only diet and exercise, but most people require medication to lower blood glucose levels, sometimes including insulin.
+People who take medication for type 2 diabetes often need to monitor blood glucose Monitoring diabetes treatment Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
+Urination and thirst are... read more daily to several times daily.

-Doctors must be careful when treating diabetes with drugs because insulin and many of the drugs given by mouth can make blood glucose levels too low ( hypoglycemia Hypoglycemia Hypoglycemia is abnormally low levels of sugar (glucose) in the blood.
-Hypoglycemia is most often caused by drugs taken to control diabetes.
-Much less common causes of hypoglycemia include other... read more ).
+Doctors must be careful when treating diabetes with medication because insulin and some of the medications given by mouth can make blood glucose levels too low (hypoglycemia Hypoglycemia Hypoglycemia is abnormally low levels of sugar (glucose) in the blood.
+Hypoglycemia is most often caused by medications taken to control diabetes.
+Much less common causes of hypoglycemia include... read more ).

 Insulin Replacement Therapy